-Bond Funds - CHESLA issues revenue bonds whose proceeds are used to provide loans directly to students and others to finance the cost of higher education.
+Bond Funds - Proceeds of revenue bonds issued by CHESLA are used to provide loans directly to students and others to finance the cost of higher education.
 Bond Fund revenue is generated from interest earned on investments and loans outstanding.

-Bond Issue Funds Outstanding as of June 30, 2005, included:
+Bond Issue Funds Outstanding as of June 30, 2007, included:

-2005 Series A and B, 2003 Series A and B, 2001 Series A, 2000 Series A and B, 1999 Series A and B, 1998 Series A and B, and 1996 Series A.
+2006 Series A, 2005 Series A and B, 2003 Series A and B, 2001 Series A, 2000 Series A and B, 1999 Series A and B, and 1998 Series A and B.

-During the period under review, CHESLA issued in total \$37,355,000 in 2005 Series A and B Bonds, consisting of \$31,455,000 in 2005 Series A Revenue Bonds and \$5,900,000 in 2005 Series B Revenue Refunding Bonds.
+During the period under review, CHESLA issued in total \$33,270,000 in 2006 Series A Senior Revenue and Revenue Refunding bonds.
+A portion of the \$33,270,000 issuance was used to refund the 1996 Series A bonds.
 Refunding bonds are new bonds issued to retire an already outstanding bond issue.
 The refunding of bonds is most frequently done to take advantage of more favorable interest rates and to escape from less favorable bond covenants.
 By this and other measures, such as restricting its administrative fees and covering bond issuance costs from its operating fund, CHESLA seeks to achieve a competitive advantage in the market place for its student loans.